Above: Selwood and Rowan Cottage, shown above in orange,

 immediately after the sale.
 The house name was not changed,

-which makes one wonder whether some were simply tenants.
-The
+which suggests that they were simply tenants.
+The 1911

-'Mrs Fletcher'.
-A 1918 newspaper notice marks the birth of a
+mentions a 'Mrs Fletcher'.
+A 1918 newspaper notice marks the

 Astley Killer Ferns (1879-1960) of 'Selwood'.
 He